Superman: The Animated Series: Music

-On January 28, 2014, La-La Land Records released a 4-disc compilation of music from the series, collecting 20 complete episode scores, including those of the "World's Finest" three-parter, the "Apokolips...
+On January 28, 2014, La-La Land Records released a four-disc compilation of music from the series, collecting 20 complete episode scores, including those of the "World's Finest" three-parter, the "Apokolips...
 Now!" two-parter, the "Little Girl Lost" two-parter and "In Brightest Day...".
-It is a limited edition release of 3000 units and can be purchased through the label's website.
+It is a limited edition release of 3000 units made available through the label's website.

-If sales of this release improve significantly, La-La Land Records will produce a second volume.